 So what is the patient/family member/friend to do?
 Stop.
 Focus.
 If possible, patients should try to turn inwards for introspection about their own health.
 Do you have a gut feeling or direction that you feel is going to work best for you?
 If so, listen to your body and mind.
 And make sure your mind is free from the clutter of helpful doctors, practitioners, friends and family members.
 This is your health.
 The choices you make are for your own benefit, not for the benefit of those around you whose suggestions are quite honest and sincere (from their perspective), but they do not necessarily reflect your perspective.

 And your perspective is the key to your health especially in cancer care.
-This is what we have learned time and again with our patients at our clinic.
-My husband and I feel especially strong with our skills in Chinese Medicine, so we speak to our patients about nutrition from this perspective, about lifestyle choices and emotional links to health from this perspective, and we feel quite confident in our acupuncture treatments with our patients.
-Chinese Medicine resonates with us.
-It is our skill, perspective and belief in this medicine that allows our patients who share this perspective to benefit.
+This is what I have learned time and again with patients that I see.
+I feel especially strong with my work with Eastern Medicine, so I speak to patients about nutrition from this perspective, about lifestyle choices and emotional links to health from this perspective.
+I feel confident in my Tuina bodywork and acupuncture treatments with patients.
+Eastern Medicine resonates with me.
 It is the art and science that I practice and I strongly believe that any insight or healing that I help patients achieve has been a gift from a Higher Source (God/the Universe) to help patients.

-But Chinese Medicine is not necessarily the treatment that resonates with you.
+But Eastern Medicine may not necessarily be the treatment that resonates with you.
 For your maximum benefits in your own care, you need to work with the medicine(s) that resonate with you; with practitioners that you resonate with for your own best results.
 Some will find that energy work through homeopathy or reiki is what resonates with them; some will be drawn to nutrition and exercise, or a combination of several therapies as they work with an integrative approach to their care.

 What if Your Perspective Changes?

-And although this is not an easy process, please know that we have seen this time and again over a combined 25+ years of experience in healthcare.
-People who have an awareness of the treatments they feel are best suited to their personal needs and stick to them with confidence and positivity are the ones that do the best in their cancer journeys.
-This may mean that they reach the 5-year survival point at which they can rightfully use the word “cure” or it may mean that their cancer growth is inhibited, uncomfortable symptoms are alleviated, or that their life is being led to the fullest in this particular moment.
+And although this is not an easy process, please know that I have seen this time and again through 25+ years of experience in healthcare.
+People who have an awareness of the treatments they feel are best suited to their personal needs and stick to them with confidence and positivity are the ones that do the best in their cancer (or any healing) journeys.
+This may mean that they reach the 5-year survival point at which they can rightfully use the word “cure” or it may mean that their cancer growth is inhibited, uncomfortable symptoms are alleviated, or that their life is being lived to the fullest in this particular moment.
 Remember that there are no right treatments for cancer; only the right choices for an individual.